 Cellular system outline

-Once SEAMCAT has determined the number of UEs per cell (either through simulation of optimal capacity (see Figure 197 for UL and Figure 198 for DL) or by a value that you specify) the actual simulation of snapshots begins.
+Once SEAMCAT has determined the number of UEs per cell either through simulation of optimal capacity (see Figure 197 for UL and Figure 198 for DL) or by a value that you specify, the actual simulation of snapshots begins.
 As with all scenarios this causes SEAMCAT to show the scenario outline (Figure 245 for UL and Figure 246 for DL).